marcus-gustafson/gurt-frontend/README.md

 - **Port already in use**: Change `--port`, then set the URL override in Settings.

 ## Remote access (optional; security note)
-You can expose the Next app or your model server via **Cloudflare Tunnel** or **Tailscale**.
+You can expose the bridge or web app via **Cloudflare Tunnel** or **Tailscale**.
 Be careful: exposing a model server publicly can be risky—prefer private tunnels and ACLs.

 ## License
 MIT